 Rule 21 requires all active private practice attorneys in Michigan as part of their 2023-2024 license renewal to:

 All private practice attorneys are encouraged to immediately begin making arrangements with another attorney or law firm to be their designated interim administrator.
-Starting this summer, attorneys will be able to nominate their designated interim attorney through the State Bar of Michigan’s online Member Area.
+Attorneys can now nominate their designated interim attorney through the State Bar of Michigan’s online Member Area.

 There is no fee for private practice attorneys who designate their own interim administrator.
 Those who enroll in SBM’s Interim Administrator Program will pay an annual fee of $60 when they renew their license.
 License renewals for the 2023-2024 Bar year begin in September.

 Rule 21 does not apply to attorneys who are not in private practice in Michigan.